regan-sarwas/npmap.js/README.md

 ## Testing

 NPMap.js uses the [Mocha](http://mochajs.org) JavaScript test framework, with the [expect.js](https://github.com/Automattic/expect.js) assertion library, and [PhantomJS](http://phantomjs.org/) to run the tests.
-You can run the tests with the following command:
+You can run the tests with either of the following commands:

     grunt test

+OR

+    npm test

-We are working on expanding test coverage for the library.
+We are working to expand test coverage for the library.

 ## Documentation

 Take a look at [API.md](https://github.com/nationalparkservice/npmap.js/blob/master/API.md).
-Ignore the random notes at the bottom; they will be cleaned up and turned into complete thoughts soon.

 ## Examples